 Consult with a naturopathic doctor to see if an elimination diet or IgG test is for you.
 A naturopathic doctor or dietitian can help you to interpret your test results and supervise an elimination diet, and guide you in creating a nutrition plan.

-Once you arm yourself with the right information, you can take the first step towards resolving your food sensitivities and start to feel better.
+As you arm yourself with more information, you are taking the first steps towards resolving your digestive issues and feeling better.